bzp99/catalog-api/README.md

 # Prometheus-X Catalog API

 The Prometheus-X Catalog API is a catalog management API that allows ecosystem administrators to manage their ecosystems, data/service providers to register their data & services, and enables users to browse the catalog.
-This API provides a centralized platform for organizing and discovering various offerings within the Prometheus-X ecosystem.
+This API provides a platform for organizing and discovering various offerings within the Prometheus-X ecosystem.

+## Prometheus-X Service Ecosystem

+The Catalog API is one of the components allowing management of the catalog.
+Even though it is independant and serves its own purpose, users of a catalog will need interaction with more than one service.
+Thus, if you want to run a full catalog, consider looking into deploying the [Catalog Registry](https://github.com/Prometheus-X-association/catalog-registry) and the [Ecosystem Matcher](https://github.com/Prometheus-X-association/ecosystem-matcher), two components expanding on the catalog API to offer a more complete set of features.

 ## Table of Contents